agladstein/SimPrily/Manual.md

 The third column is used as the physical positions of the SNP for the pseudo array.

 ### Additional information on input arguments

+#### jobID
+This is a unique identifier for the job.
+It is used in the names of the output files.
+For example, the output file with parameter values and summary statistics is named `results_{jobid}.txt`.

+#### output_dir
+This is where all the output goes.
+Within the output_dir the directory `results` will always be created.
+The `results` directory contains the results file `results_{jobid}.txt` with the parameter values and summary statistics.
+Additionally, the directories `germline_out` and `sim_data` are also created, but will be empty if the `germline` or `pedmap` arguments in the model file are not included.

+*Be careful when running large numbers of jobs (>2000).
+It is bad practice to run large numbers of jobs and direct all the output to the same directory.
+Instead, we recommend creating directory "buckets".
+See section Recommendations for other HTC workflows*.

 #### param_file.txt
 Examples of param_file.txt can be found in examples.